World Plants Logo

 "

 This southern native is a magnificent tree with great ornamental value.
-In the spring its attractive, creamy white, lemon scented blooms are pleasing to sight and smell making it a focal point.
-With its large size and dense canopy, the Southern Magnolia is a great shade tree providing a pleasant area to enjoy its fragrant beauty.
+In the spring its attractive, creamy white, lemon scented blooms are pleasing to sight and smell making it a great focal point.
+With its large size and dense canopy, the Southern Magnolia is a great shade tree, providing a pleasant area to enjoy its fragrant beauty.
 In the autumn, the ripe seeds attract many species of birds and small wildlife.
 It can, however, be a high maintenance tree as it loses its foliage throughout the seasons and creates a fair amount of litter.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)